TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CheatSheets/Git.rst

       git push origin HEAD:refs/for/master%wip

-You can also configure Gerrit to always mark your pushed as WIP.
-Therefore head over to https://review.typo3.org/settings/ and configure "Set new changes to "work in progress" by default".
+You can also configure Gerrit to always mark your pushes as WIP.
+In order to do this head over to https://review.typo3.org/settings/ and configure "Set new changes" to "work in progress" by default".

 See: https://gerrit-review.googlesource.com/Documentation/user-upload.html#wip